KenzieAcademy/assessment-JS-practice-2/README.md

 # Images In Time

 For this exercise you will add a random image to the page every 2.5 seconds using the `setTimeout()` function in JavaScript.
-This would be easier with `setInterval()` but what fun would easy be?
+This would be easier with `setInterval()` but what fun would that be?
 Don't worry, we have included some hints in `exercise07.js`

 ## Example Output
 ![example](./06-images-in-time/example2.gif)